CopernicaMarketingSoftware/Documentation/Mailerq/4.0/dotnet-example.md

 }
 ```

-### Result
+## `Result`

-This class connects to the RabbitMQ server and gets the messages, that were
+This class connects to the RabbitMQ server and gets the messages that were
-placed on the outbox message queue, by the Send class, back from the result
+placed on the outbox message queue by the `Send` class back from the result
 message queue.
 The result messages from the result queue are shown to the user.
-The Result class can only output any relevant information, if it is executed
+The `Result` class can only output any relevant information, if it is executed
 after the Send class was run.
-The Result program will keep running, waiting for
+The `Result` program will keep running, waiting for
-new messages till it is terminated (use `Ctrl-c`).
-You could run the Send class
+new messages until it is terminated (use `Ctrl-C`).
+You could run the `Send` program
 from an other terminal, to test the effect.

-#### Result.cs
+### `Result.cs`

 ```csharp
 // declare the namespaces